Why the London System Works

 Mistake 2 — Grabbing the ...e4 bait in the Reversed Sicilian

-Black plays the aggressive ...e4 attacking the knight.
-Walking the knight to g5 looks active but runs into ...b5.
+Black plays ...e4 attacking the knight.
+Moving the knight to g5 looks active but runs straight into ...b5.

-The knight on g5 is attacked and has no good retreat.
-White's structure collapses.
+The knight on g5 is attacked and has no safe retreat.
+White's structure collapses immediately.

-Nd4 is the correct retreat — it controls central squares and prepares Nc2 or Nb5 ideas.
+Nd4 is the correct square — central control, flexible, prepares Nc2 or Nb5 ideas.
+Don't panic.